awsdocs/aws-go-developer-guide/doc_source/sessions.rst

 =================

-When you create a ``session``, you can pass in optional ``aws.Config`` values that will override the default, or loaded config values the session is being created with.
-This allows you to provide additional, or case- based, configuration as needed.
+When you create a ``session``, you can pass in optional ``aws.Config`` values that override the default or that override the current configuration values.
+This allows you to provide additional or case-based configuration as needed.

-By default ``NewSession`` will only load credentials from the shared credentials file (:file:`~/.aws/credentials`).
-If the ``AWS_SDK_LOAD_CONFIG`` environment variable is set to a truthy value, the session is created from the configuration values from the shared config (:file:`~/.aws/config`) and shared credentials (:file:`~/.aws/credentials`) files.
+By default ``NewSession`` only loads credentials from the shared credentials file (:file:`~/.aws/credentials`).
+If the ``AWS_SDK_LOAD_CONFIG`` environment variable is set to a truthy value, the session is created from the configuration values from the shared configuration (:file:`~/.aws/config`) and shared credentials (:file:`~/.aws/credentials`) files.
-See the section Sessions from Shared Config for more information.
+See `Sessions with a Shared Config File`_ for more information.

-Create a session with the default config and request handlers.
-With credentials region, and profile loaded from the environment and shared config automatically.
-Requires the ``AWS_PROFILE`` to be set, or ``default`` is used.
+Create a session with the default configuration and request handlers.
+The following example creates a session with credentials, region, and profile values from either the environment variables or the shared credentials file.
+It requires that the ``AWS_PROFILE`` is set, or ``default`` is used.

 .. code:: go

     sess, err := session.NewSession()

-The SDK provides a :sdk-go-api-deep:`default configuration <aws/defaults/>`, which all sessions use unless you override a field.
+The SDK provides a :sdk-go-api-deep:`default configuration <aws/defaults/>` that all sessions use, unless you override a field.
 For example, you can specify an AWS Region when you create a session by using the ``aws.Config`` struct.
 For more information about the fields you can specify, see the :sdk-go-api-deep:`aws.Config <aws/#Config>`